Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

-\subsubsection{Multi-view Clustering and Feature Learning via Structured Sparsity~\citep{wang2013multi}}
+\subsubsection{Multi-View Clustering and Feature Learning via Structured Sparsity}

-In some cases, it is possible that features from a certain view contain more discriminative information than features from other views for different clusters.
-According to~\citep{wang2013multi}, one example is that in image processing, the color features are more useful than other types of features in identifying stop signs.
-To address this issue in multi-view feature selection, a novel feature selection algorithm is proposed in~\citep{wang2013multi} with a joint group $\ell_{1}$-norm and $\ell_{2,1}$-norm regularization.
+In some cases, features from a certain view contain more discriminative information than features from other views.
+One example is that in image processing, the color features are more useful than other types of features in identifying stop signs.
+To address this issue in multi-view feature selection, a novel feature selection algorithm is proposed in~\cite{wang2013multi} with a joint group $\ell_{1}$-norm and $\ell_{2,1}$-norm regularization.

 For the feature weight matrix $\mat{W}_{1},...,\mat{W}_{m}$ from $m$ different views, the group $\ell_{1}$-norm is defined as $\|\mat{W}\|_{G_{1}}=\sum_{j=1}^{c}\sum_{i=1}^{m}\|\mat{W}_{i}(:,j)\|$.
-Crucially, the group $\ell_{1}$-norm regularization term is able to capture the global relation among different views and is able to achieve view-wise sparsity such that only a few views are selected.
+Crucially, the group $\ell_{1}$-norm regularization term is able to capture the global relations among different views and is able to achieve view-wise sparsity such that only a few views are selected.
 In addition to group $\ell_{1}$-norm, a $\ell_{2,1}$-norm regularizer on $\mat{W}$ is also included to achieve feature sparsity among selected views.
-It can be observed that the basic idea is very similar to Sparse Group Lasso~\citep{friedman2010note,peng2010regularized} which also requires intra-group sparsity and inter-group sparsity.
 Hence, the objective function of the proposed method is formulated as follows:

-where $\alpha$ and $\beta$ are two parameters to control the inter-view sparsity and intra-view sparsity.
-Through the proposed two regularizers, many features in the discriminative views and a small number of features in the non-discriminative views will be output as the final set of features to discriminate cluster structure.
+where $\alpha$ and $\beta$ are used to control inter-view sparsity and intra-view sparsity. \paragraph{\textbf{Discussion}: Feature selection algorithms for heterogeneous data can handle various types of data simultaneously.
+By fusing multiple data sources together, the selected features are able to capture the inherent characteristics of data and could better serve other learning problems on such data.
+However, most of the proposed algorithms in this family use matrices to represent the data and often convert the feature selection problem into an optimization algorithm.
+The resulted optimization problem often requires complex matrix operations which is computationally expensive, and also, limits the scalability of these algorithms for large-scale data.
+How to design efficient and distributed algorithms to speed up the computation is still a fertile area and needs deeper investigation}